 Will Savatage Be Resurrected?

 The fans who had been clamoring for a Savatage reunion finally got their wish in 2015, when the band headlined the prestigious Wacken Open Air metal festival in Germany on July 30th and August 1st.
-Though the fan base obviously hoped that this Wacken gig might signal a return to active duty, it was only intended to be a special one-off performance.
+Though it was hoped that this gig would signal a return to active duty, it was only a one-off performance.
 Even if Savatage never returns to the stage or the recording studio, we can be thankful that we have an amazing catalog of music to remember them by, including Edge of Thorns - an unjustly forgotten hard rock album that still sounds great today.

 © 2012 Keith Abt